A beauty basic gets an unexpected makeover and we’re not mad at it

 “It not that nothing came up when I searched.
 It’s more about what did.
 My internet search for “cool shower cap” or “best shower cap” and “fashionable shower cap” came back with a ton of horrible options,” she says.

 “All frilly bows, cheesy prints, satin ruffles, sequins, bedazzling… you name it.
 Most of all, they all had that tacky Miss Muffet shape.”
 De Jesu set out to make her own and what started as the search a modern shower cap eventually became a multi-billion dollar company.

 With muted colors, sweet pastels, and animal prints, Shhhowercap’s updated patterns are a far cry from their industry predecessors.
 And their design updates are just as important, too.
-These caps are extremely functional, fitting snugly (but not tightly) in place and using waterproof technology to keep your locks dry.
+These caps are extremely functional, fitting snugly (but not tightly), and equipped with waterproof technology to keep your locks dry.
 Pro tip: use them to streamline your skincare and beauty routine by keeping pesky strands out of the way. —Emily Rueggeberg

 The Details: Available at The Spa at The Joule, 1611 Main Street.